HenokB/Teacher-Aid/README.md

 ![Group 1](https://user-images.githubusercontent.com/46082799/198262471-9bf42ad7-91f0-4231-8438-221270bf84f5.png)

-Teacher's Aid is a web-application that allows teachers to create questions using natural language processing and recieve anonymous feedback from students.
+Teacher's Aid is a web-application that allows teachers to create questions using natural language processing and save those questions to review at any time.
 The application uses modern frontend and backed development tools.
-The application handles user authentication and uses nlp to create the questions.
+The application handles calendar, database queries and nlp to create the questions.

 ## Built With 🛠